Polska / mazowieckie

 |Synagogues, prayer houses and others||Cemeteries||Sites of martyrdom||Judaica in museums||Andere|

 Nasielsk - a city in central Poland, in Nowy Dwór Mazowiecki County, Masovia Province.
 It lies 20 km north-east of Nowy Dwór Mazowiecki, 51 km north-west of Warsaw, by the Nasielna River.

-The kehilla in Nasielsk gained independence in the 18th century.
-Its members became all the Jews living in Ziemia Zakroczymska (Zakroczym Land).
-For a short time, from 1795 to 1798, the Jews from Wyszków and the region were subordinated to the kehilla in Nasielsk.
-The main source of income remained inn, distillery and brewery tenancies.
+The community of Nasielsk gained independence in the 18th century.
+It had jurisdiction over all Jews living in Ziemia Zakroczymska (Zakroczym Land).
+For a short period, from 1795 to 1798, Jews from the general area of Wyszków were also incorporated into the